Urban/Community Agriculture

 Our committees are small working groups that meet monthly to plan, organize, and execute the many projects and events the DEUFFC is working towards.
 Read below to learn more about each committee.

-To learn more about DEUFFC make sure to visit their NEW website at deuffc.org
+To learn more about DEUFFC make sure to visit their website at deuffc.org